Shopify/product-reviews-polaris-example/workshop.md

 ## Step 4: Settings and forms (Chloe)

-`git checkout step4`
+If you need to catch up on step three, run `git stash && git checkout step4` in your terminal.

-Now that we have the index and show pages done for our reviews, we will move onto the settings page.
+Now that we have the index and show pages done for our reviews, let's build the settings page of our app.

 ### Annotated layout

 Much like we used the `Layout` component on the show page, we will also use it here.
 Only this time we will be using the `Layout.AnnotatedSection` sub-component.
 An annotated section is used to give a title and description to a section of content.
 This is useful in settings pages where you need to give more context about what the merchant is changing.

-Open up `src/routes/Settings.js` and put the following inside the `Page` component.
+Open up `src/routes/Settings.js` and put the following layout inside of the `Page` component.

 ```jsx
 <Layout>